 The female lays 4 to 6 eggs that are pale bluish-white with dark marks.
 Incubation is done by the female and last 12 - 14 days.

 The young are fed by both adult birds and will leave the nest in 12 - 14 days after hatching.

-Bird watchers who want to attract these birds to their feeders can place orange halves, sugar solutions, and grape jelly to attract them for a close-up look.
+Bird watchers who want to attract these birds to their feeders can place orange halves, sugar solutions, and grape jelly out.